fiji-flo/mozilla-iam/Mozillians_Repositioning.md

 The search service will only be accessible by Mozillians, profile publisher and integrity checker.
 Ideally we store raw profile v2 data and just add some prefixed properties if necessary.

+#### Profile Updates

+The search service will have an endpoint to receive profile updates.
+This endpoint will insert or update the profile it received.

 #### Privacy Levels

 The search service will be responsible of filtering fields according to privacy settings.
 We have